Whitewater Rafting on the American River

 A mellow Class II section provides fun for families with youngsters or for those wanting an introduction to true whitewater rafting.

 There’s the Gorge or Chili Bar runs that provide a whole lot of splashy Class III excitement.
-Also good for older kids and all but the most out-of-shape adults, these are among the top most favored river runs in America among casual outdoor adventurers.
+Also good for older kids and all adults, these are among the top most favored river runs in America among casual outdoor adventurers.